Where you can target shoot in Michigan

 8. Do you need a license to target shoot?
 No.

 You do not need a hunting license to target shoot at an artificial target with no attempt to take game (plinking, paper, clays, and sighting in are all fine).
 Two nuances: during open hunting seasons on land where game lives, carrying a firearm can look like hunting — so you're safest sticking clearly to target shooting at a range or a recognized spot and being able to show you're just practicing.
-And on public land, target shooting is restricted in the days just before firearm deer season.
+And on public land, rifle and slug/buckshot-shotgun target shooting is restricted for the five days before firearm deer season (November 10–14).

 Official source — Firearms, safety zone & state-land rules (DNR).